 - Squeeze the water from the thawed frozen spinach.
 I thaw mine in the microwave (remove wrapping from the box first-some have metal in them).
 Microwave on high for about 1 minute and break it up in chunks with your hands, then microwave it again for about 30 seconds.You can press the water out in a colander with the back of a spoon but I have better luck by squeezing it with my clean hands.

-- Combine the spinach in a large bowl with the chicken, cream of chicken soup, sour cream, 2 cups of the mozzarella cheese, 1/2 of the Parmesan cheese, milk, onion (if using), and garlic salt (or garlic powder + salt).
+- Combine the spinach in a large bowl with the chicken, cream of chicken soup, milk, sour cream, 2 cups of the mozzarella cheese, 1/2 of the Parmesan cheese, onion (if using), and garlic salt.
 Be sure to hold out the remaining cheese to put on top.

-- Coat the slow cooker pot with cooking spray or spritz with oil.
+- Coat the slow cooker pot with cooking spray.
 Arrange 3 of the lasagna noodles in the bottom of the slow cooker pot, breaking them in half as necessary to fit.
 It's ok that not every inch is covered.

 - Spoon one third of the spinach mixture over the top of the first layer of lasagna noodles.
-Then, repeat the layers of lasagna noodles and spinach mixture ending with the last one-third of spinach mixture on the top.Sprinkle the remaining 1 cup of mozzarella cheese and 1/4 cup Parmesan cheese over the top and place the lid on the slow cooker.
+Then, repeat the layers of lasagna noodles and spinach mixture ending with the last one-third of spinach mixture on the top.Sprinkle the remaining 1 cup of mozzarella cheese and Parmesan cheese over the top.

 - Place the lid on the slow cooker and cook on LOW for 4 1/2 to 5 hours or until the edges are browned and the mixture is bubbly.